Anymake/DeepFashion2/README.md

 If you use the DeepFashion2 dataset in your work, please cite it as:
 ```
 @article{DeepFashion2,
+  author = {Yuying Ge and Ruimao Zhang and Xiaogang Wang and Xiaoou Tang and Ping Luo},
   title={DeepFashion2: A Versatile Benchmark for Detection, Pose Estimation,Segmentation and Retrieval of Clothing Images},
 }
 ```